Research Fellow, Division of Cardiovascular Sciences

-I am also actively involved in public engagement activities, am a PE champion for the faculty (profile), and represent the Institute for Human Development on the FMHS PPI/E Coordinating Centre forum.
+I am also actively involved in public engagement activities, am a PE champion for the faculty (profile), and sit on the FMHS PPI/E Coordinating Centre forum.

 Richard obtained a BSc. in Biology, and an MSc.
 (Distinction) in Oncology from Nottingham University before completing his PhD in Leeds, applying proteomics to study renal cell carcinoma and developing methods for identifying tumour markers and antigens.